Unity using Google Play Games Services Plugin

 Create the App

-• Go to Google Play Console > Create App > Enter your <appName>
+Google Play Console> Create App > Enter your<appName>Select your default language

 Upload your .aab